 - Now add the ginger, garlic and green chillies.
 Saute and cook for a further 3-4 minutes.

 - Now tip in the prawns and chopped curry leaves and mix well with the onion masala.
 Continue to cook for 10-12 minutes, stirring intermittently.
 The prawns will release some moisture.
 Allow the water to dry so that the spice paste has a thick, coating consistency.

-- Once the prawns are cooked and the masala coats them, check and correct the seasoning, add the ground cinnamon, clove and fennel seed.
+- Once the prawns are cooked and the masala coats them, check and correct the seasoning, add the ground pepper, cinnamon, clove and fennel seed.
 Mix well.

 - Toss in the remaining whole curry leaves, sprinkle the rice powder over, mix thoroughly and quickly stir fry on a high flame for a minute.
 Turn off the heat and serve hot.